BioLINCC FAQ

 Are BioLINCC materials de-identified?

-Yes, all BioLINCC data and biospecimens are de-identified.
-That is to say that obvious participant identifiers (e.g., name, addresses, social security numbers, place of birth, city of birth, contact data) have been redacted from all BioLINCC datasets and biospecimens, and under no circumstances would BioLINCC provide participant identifiers, or a link to such information, to recipients of coded materials.
+Yes, all BioLINCC data and biospecimens are de-identified so such that participant identifiers (e.g., name, addresses, social security numbers, place of birth, city of birth, contact data) have been redacted.
+Under no circumstances will BioLINCC provide participant identifiers, or a link to such information, to recipients of coded materials.
 See also the Guidelines for Preparing Clinical Study Data Sets for Submission to the NHLBI Data Repository web page for a description of the typical data redaction process.

 Some specimen-only collections may be considered anonymized, as specified on the study page.
 Specifically, the link between the specimen and donor has been destroyed and only limited data are available to investigators.